mmikulski/acme-basket/README.md

 - Currency rounding is then on each operation separately, using default rounding strategy which is called 'away from zero' and is considered a commercial rounding applicable to currency.
 That lead to test results different from expected in 2 cases.
+- "Manual" calculations were replaced with the Money object's methods still not giving the same results as expected.
+  That is caused by a different division and rounding method.
+Assignment authors assumed that anything after decimal point in result of operation on cents should be discarded while I initially assumed that it should be rounded.
+  Same assumption seems to be made by authors of the Money library I have used.
+Differences in the calculation can be seen in the BasketTest@testDivision test.